Looking for the best time to visit Montreal, Canada? I'll take you through weather, events, crowd levels, and prices for each month and season.

 If you’re thinking of visiting Canada’s second largest city, continue reading to discover the BEST time to visit Montreal.
 I’ll take you through the best months for weather, hotel prices, festivals, and more to make sure you visit at the right time.

-Summer in Montreal: June - August
+MONTREAL IN SUMMER: June - August

 Summer is the best time to visit Montreal, Canada if you want warm weather to explore the city by foot or bike.
 This is also the time of year with the most festivals if you’d like to partake in the lively events and party atmosphere.